 The RAF's 906 Expeditionary Air Wing (EAW) was stood up in the United Arab Emirates (UAE) on 15 January 2013, marking a significant milestone in relations with the UAE.

-Based at Al Minhad Air Base in the UAE, 906 EAW’s tasks will include the provision of support to air transport links between the UK and deployed operations in Afghanistan, as well as logistic support to deployed forces.
+Based in the UAE, 906 EAW’s tasks will include the provision of support to air transport links between the UK and deployed operations in Afghanistan, as well as logistic support to deployed forces.

 The newly-stood-up EAW will also be responsible for supporting RAF aircraft conducting joint exercises in the region.
-The RAF’s Typhoon and E-3D Sentry aircraft have recently been exercising with multinational contingents at Al Dhafra Air Base in the UAE.
+The RAF’s Typhoon and E-3D Sentry aircraft have recently been exercising with multinational contingents at another location in the UAE.

 Aircraft have also joined the Advanced Tactical Leadership Course that has been hosted for the past 10 years by the Emirates.

-Air Commodore Phil Beach, UK Air Component Commander, 83 Expeditionary Air Group, was at Al Minhad Air Base to mark the formal stand-up of 906 EAW.
+Air Commodore Phil Beach, UK Air Component Commander, 83 Expeditionary Air Group, was in the UAE to mark the formal stand-up of 906 EAW.
 He said: